 Amcache parser comparison: AmcacheParser, browser tool, Volatility, RegRipper

-TL;DR — the four-tool decision rule.
-One-off triage with no install: browser tool.
-Batch / KAPE / Velociraptor pipeline: Eric Zimmerman's AmcacheParser CLI.
+TL;DR. One-off triage, no install: browser tool.
+Batch, KAPE, Velociraptor: Eric Zimmerman's AmcacheParser.
 Memory-forensics workflow with other registry plugins: Volatility 3.
-Already standardized on a registry-plugin framework: RegRipper's amcache.pl.
+Shop standardised on a registry-plugin framework: RegRipper's amcache.pl.

 Four mature tools parse Amcache.hve in 2026.
-They produce overlapping output from the same hive — the question is which one fits your workflow, not which one is "correct".
+They produce overlapping output from the same hive.
+The question is which one fits your workflow, not which one is "correct".

 Tool Install Platform Output Batch / scripting GUI Best for

-amcacheparser.com (browser) None Any modern browser (WebAssembly) Interactive table, CSV, JSON One hive at a time One-off triage, no-install environments, training
+amcacheparser.com (browser) None Any modern browser (WebAssembly) Interactive table, CSV, JSON One hive at a time Yes One-off triage, no-install environments, training

 Eric Zimmerman's AmcacheParser (CLI)#

 The de facto standard.
-A .NET console application that reads Amcache.hve and writes seven CSVs — one per Inventory* category (AssociatedFileEntries, UnassociatedFileEntries, ProgramEntries, ShortcutEntries, DriverBinaries, DevicePnps, DeviceContainers) plus the legacy Programs / File schemas where present.
+A .NET console application that reads Amcache.hve and writes seven CSVs, one per Inventory* category (AssociatedFileEntries, UnassociatedFileEntries, ProgramEntries, ShortcutEntries, DriverBinaries, DevicePnps, DeviceContainers) plus the legacy Programs / File schemas where present.

-Why it dominates the field
+Why it dominates

 • Scriptable.
-One executable, one input, deterministic CSV output → trivially driven from PowerShell, bash, or a SIEM ingestion job.
+One executable, one input, deterministic CSV output.
+Trivially driven from PowerShell, bash, or a SIEM ingestion job.

 Where it bites